weili6/neu-csye6225-4/README.md

 ### 13. restartapp.sh
 It's used by CodeDeploy to restart the application on the EC2 instance.
 It's not meant to be used by users.

+### How to run python sccript.
+This connects to the dynamodb and gets the json data from the table.
+We have to provide username in the GET request URL.
+Set environment variables:
+- export AWS_ACCESS_KEY_ID="you accesskey"
+- export AWS_SECRET_ACCESS_KEY="your secret key"
+- Run the get_python.py file on server and access the {localhost:8080}/?name={username}

 ## Updates